ran-isenberg/aws-lambda-handler-cookbook/README.md

 - REST API protected by WAF with four AWS managed rules in production deployment
 - CloudWatch dashboards - High level and low level including CloudWatch alarms
 - Unit, infrastructure, security, integration and end to end tests.
-- Automatically generated OpenAPI endpoint: /swagger with Pydnatic schemas for both requests and responses
+- Automatically generated OpenAPI endpoint: /swagger with Pydantic schemas for both requests and responses
 - CI swagger protection - fails the PR if your swagger JSON file (stored at docs/swagger/openapi.json) is out of date
+- Automated protection against API breaking changes

 ## CDK Deployment